daryllxd/lifelong-learning/startups/startup-school.md

 Find the few users they loved you, not the 1K that sort of like you.
 We did this by manually meeting the users and manually improving their profiles.

 # Jack Dorsey at Startup School 2013

 The Art Spirit: Robert Henri.
 Art is simply a question of doing anything well.
 When the artist is alive in any kind of person, he becomes a self-expression people.
 He disturbs, upsets, enlightens, and opens up ways to better understanding.

+# Ashton Kutcher at Startup School 2011

+I quit the one thing that was sure-fire and became a model, and got bored really fast, and now I'm back at technology again.
+I started getting interested solving problems: my own problems, and other people's problems.
+I think that's the single biggest thing I look for in ents, they genuinely want to solve problems, first their own, and then others.

+Carl Fisher, as a kid can't see very well.
+He quit school as a kid.
+Bike store -> car shop -> headlights -> car racing -> Miami Beach -> Montauk -> stock market crash, loses everything.
+It wasn't about the money, but it was about uncovering and disrupting markets boldly to leave everything behind for everyone to use.